-- When patients, their representatives, or other third parties ask for copies of their medical records, data controllers should be aware that some information from these notes may need to be redacted ('blanked-out').
+- When patients, their representatives, or other third parties ask for copies of their medical records, data controllers should be aware that some information from these notes may need to be redacted (or 'blanked-out').

 - Redaction should be considered for information that relates to third parties, or which could cause serious harm to the patient or others if it were disclosed.

 Patients or their representatives have the right to request access to their medical records.
 This is known as a subject access request (SAR).
-The Information Commissioner has noted that medical practices have reported a significant rise in SARs since the General Data Protection Regulations (GDPR) came into effect in May 2018, and has issued some practical tips in response.
+The Information Commissioner's Office (ICO) has published more information about SARs here.

 Information likely to cause serious harm

 When complying with an SAR, it's important to understand what information can and can't be released.
-For example, under the Data Protection Act 2018 schedule 3, part 2, paragraph 2(2), access can be limited or denied if it would be 'likely to cause serious harm to the physical or mental health of the data subject or another individual', unless it is information of which the patient is already aware.
+For example, under the Data Protection Act 2018, access can be limited or denied if it would be 'likely to cause serious harm to the physical or mental health of the data subject or another individual', unless it is information of which the patient is already aware.
 In such cases, there must first be an assessment by the doctor responsible for the patient's care, and this should be recorded.

 The threshold for serious harm redactions is relatively high and therefore information cannot be excluded simply because it may be harmful to your position or it might upset the patient.

-The Information Commissioner's Office (ICO)'s subject access code of practice, chapter 7, addresses how to manage SARs when some of the information relates to people other than the data subject.
-This will soon be updated to reflect the Data Protection Act 2018 becoming law.
+The ICO's guidance addresses how to manage SARs when some of the information relates to people other than the data subject.

-Each case of third party redaction needs to be considered individually.
-Below are common questions raised by MDU members about redacting third party information before disclosure of patient notes.
+Each case of third-party redaction needs to be considered individually.
+Below are common questions raised by MDU members about redacting third party information before disclosing patient notes.

 How much to remove?